 Nevertheless, market research can explore the underlying needs of the market and make a judgement as to how well a new product meets these needs.
 Hence it is the researcher, and not necessarily the potential buyer or user, who makes the connection between the unmet needs and the new product development opportunities.

-Key questions that should be asked in any concept testing research include the following:
+Key questions that should be asked in any concept screening research include the following:

 Companies can be guilty of claiming they already know all the answers.
 This appeared to be the case with Sony, which had not conducted enough market research prior to commercializing its e-Villa Internet appliance.
 This new product was intended to enable consumers to have internet access from their kitchens, but the product failed as it was simply too heavy to lift at nearly 32 pounds and 16 inches.
 Consequently, the product was withdrawn after just three months.
 However, had Sony conducted more market research, it could have potentially saved a considerable amount of money in terms of the financial and human resources that were required in the product development and commercialization process.